TRT Global - Somalia rejects US-Israel plot to expel Palestinians to Africa

-Somalia rejects any proposal that would undermine the Palestinian people’s right to live peacefully on their ancestral land, its foreign minister said, amid reports that Israel and the US are planning to expel Palestinians to some African countries, including Somalia.
+Somalia rejects any proposal that would undermine the Palestinian people’s right to live peacefully on their ancestral land, its foreign minister said on Friday.

-Ahmed Moalim Fiqi told Reuters news agency on Friday that Somalia also rejected any plan that would involve the use of its territory for the resettlement of other populations.
+Ahmed Moalim Fiqi told Reuters that Somalia also rejected any plan that would involve the use of its territory for the resettlement of other populations.

 Separately, an official from Somalia's breakaway region of Somaliland told Reuters that "there are no talks with anyone regarding Palestinians".